MSG-Mutual-Support-to-Grow/Full_Stack_Lab/Ex-2/README.md

-# Ex-2 — Media & Embeds Example
+# Ex-2 — Working with HTML5 Form and Media Elements

 This experiment (Ex-2) demonstrates a simple HTML page (`Application.html` / `index.html`) that showcases various media elements and embedded content commonly used in web pages: audio, images, PDF/embed, YouTube iframe, Google Maps iframe, and video.
 The page is intentionally minimal and intended for learning how media tags and iframes behave in a basic static site.